yury-lysogorskiy/lammps/doc/src/fix_langevin_gjf.rst

          *vhalf* = use half-step velocity
        *method* value = *1-8*
-         *1-8* = choose one of the many GJ formulations
+         *1-8* = choose one of the many GJ formulations *7*   = requires input of additional scalar between 0 and 1

 Examples
 """"""""